A visit to the New Mexico Museum of Space History is a trip into the origins of our nation's space exploration program.

 - Daisy Track.
 Commemorates aeromedical and space related tests which were crucial in developing components for NASA's Project Mercury orbital flights and the Project Apollo moon landings.

-- The Clyde W. Tombaugh IMAX Theater and Planetarium.
+- The Clyde W. Tombaugh Theater and Planetarium.
 The only such theater in southern New Mexico.
-Planetarium closed until further notice
+Theater is closed for upgrades until July 1, 2016.

 - Astronaut Memorial Garden.
 A tribute to the Apollo 1 and Space Shuttle Challenger & Columbia astronauts.